qal-technologies/styla/README.md

 ## Contributing

-Contributions to Styzla are welcome!
+Contributions to Styla are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.